netspective/fluent/README.markdown

 Simd-CXX
 --------
 SIMD is used to simplify the use of DDS.
-We can create dds application using api (template and meta-programming )  from SimD.
+We can create dds application using API (template and meta-programming )  from SimD.

 It reduces the big lines of code.